Modern Slavery Statement 2024 - 2025

 Our Work to Date

-The Council has been committed to tackling modern slavery in line with our original Strategy in 2019.
-This included:
+The Council has been committed to tackling modern slavery in line with our 2023-2028 Modern Slavery and Exploitation Strategy

 1. to raise awareness of Modern Slavery and how to spot the signs